MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/ns-dmusicks-_dmus_kernel_event.md

 ### -field pNextEvt

 Pointer to the next event in the list, or <b>NULL</b> if no event follows.
 This facilitates passing chains of identically time-stamped messages to the miniport driver.
 Additionally, hardware that does its own mixing can receive or transmit groups of messages at one time.

-##### - usFlags.DMUS_KEF_EVENT_COMPLETE (zero)

-Specifies messages in which the entire message is contained either in <b>uData.abData</b> or in the buffer pointed to by <b>uData.pbData</b>.
-The former includes all short messages, and potentially includes very brief SysEx messages (see Microsoft Windows SDK documentation) as well.
-Keep in mind that <b>sizeof</b>(PBYTE) can be 8 instead of 4 on 64-bit versions of Windows.

-##### - usFlags.DMUS_KEF_PACKAGE_EVENT

-Specifies that this event is a package.
-The <b>uData.pPackageEvt</b> field contains a pointer to a chain of events which should be dealt with atomically.

-##### - usFlags.DMUS_KEF_EVENT_INCOMPLETE

-Specifies that this event is an incomplete package or SysEx message (see Windows SDK documentation).
-This flag specifies that the message continues beyond this event.
-During MIDI capture, the miniport driver can send "uncooked" MIDI events (raw MIDI input data) to the capture sink by specifying this flag.

 ## -remarks